Skip to content

 Armed guards aren't automatically 'better' — they cost more, carry more liability, and are the wrong call for most sites.
 Here's how to match the guard to the real threat, with national cost figures, a state-by-state firearm-permit table, and the insurance gaps to watch.

-Most commercial sites — reception, retail, residential, general deterrence — are well served by trained unarmed guards.
-Choose armed guards when a credible threat carries severe or lethal consequences, or when you're protecting cash and high-value assets.
-Armed typically costs 40–60% more, requires a separate state firearm permit, and raises your liability and insurance exposure.
+Quick answer: Most commercial sites — reception, retail, residential, general deterrence — are well served by trained unarmed guards, which run roughly $22–$35 an hour in 2026.
+Choose armed guards — roughly $30–$48 an hour — when a credible, documented threat carries severe or lethal consequences, or when you're protecting cash and high-value liquid assets.
+Armed typically costs about 40% more, requires a separate state firearm permit, and raises your liability and insurance exposure.
+Let a genuine threat assessment (not a gut feeling) make the call.

 Key differences at a glance